 The Dog Tale is reader-supported.
 We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Lemonade made waves when the tech startup dove into the notoriously opaque insurance industry and pledged to make it better for ordinary people.
-The company tries to demystify insurance by making their policies easy to understand, easy to use, better for the world, and better for you.
+The company tries to demystify insurance by making its policies easy to understand, easy to use, better for the world, and better for you.

 But does it stand up to the hype?
 We’ll dig into Lemonade’s pet insurance policies in this review to see how good it really is.